GiovanniBillo/AP_HOMEWORK_3/README.md

 - Enhance functor which polimorphically allows classes from both modules to use some magic methods and plot data.
 - Easy installation with `pip`

+A usage example of the module is provided in `main.py`.

 ### Individual contributions

 Giovanni Billo